 Keep out of the reach of children and pets.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep this drug in the original packaging until you are ready to take it.
-Throw away any unused drug after the expiration date.
+Keep this medication in the original packaging until you are ready to take it.
+Throw away any unused medication after the expiration date.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.